alessiosalvatore1703-ops/RL-basics/README.md

 # RL-basics

-Deep Reinforcement Learning: REINFORCE, Actor-Critic, & PPO
+Deep Reinforcement Learning: REINFORCE, A2C, & PPO

 This repository contains PyTorch implementations of three foundational to state-of-the-art Deep Reinforcement Learning algorithms, built using OpenAI Gymnasium.
 The project progresses from Vanilla Policy Gradients to Actor-Critic methods, and finally to Proximal Policy Optimization (PPO).